apptainer/singularity-userdocs/singularity_and_docker.rst

     INFO:    Starting build...
     FATAL:   While performing build: conveyor failed to get: more than one image in oci, choose an image

-*does not* uniquely specify an image from which to bootstrap the ``build`` process.
+does not *uniquely* specify an image from which to bootstrap the ``build`` process.
 In other words, there are multiple images referenced via ``org.opencontainers.image.ref.name`` in the ``index.json`` file.
-By appending ``:a692b57abc43035b197b10390ea2c12855d21649f2ea2cc28094d18b93360eeb`` to ``oci`` in this example, the image is uniquely specified, and the container created in SIF.
+By appending ``:a692b57abc43035b197b10390ea2c12855d21649f2ea2cc28094d18b93360eeb`` to ``oci`` in this example, the image is uniquely specified, and the container created in SIF (as illustrated previously).

 .. note::